East Penn Speedskating Club

 Hence Bollinger - Club Founder

 East Penn Speedskating Club is a short track ice speedskating club based in Eastern Pennsylvania with members from Pennsylvania, New Jersey and Delaware who skate for leisure, fitness and competition.
-We cater to a wide range of skaters from ages 4 through 65, and from absolute beginners through Olympic athletes.
+We cater to a wide range of skaters of all ages, and from absolute beginners through Olympic athletes.

 We skate at the Power Play in Exton, PA, and we always welcome new skaters at our team ice practice sessions